afjal4/Precipitation-in-Sierra-Nevada/README.md

 \begin{cases}
 0 & \text{if } h < z_{\text{snow}} \\
 k \sin(\theta) \left( \Gamma (z - z_0) - T_0 \right) & \text{if } h \geq z_{\text{snow}}

+where

+k = 0.0748

+Δh: The change in height or displacement.
+h: The height of the point in question.
+z_snow: The elevation of the snowline.
+k: A constant that could represent factors like the flow rate or the snow's movement.
+θ: The angle of the slope.
+Γ: A constant that could represent factors such as the thermal gradient or some other temperature-related parameter.
+z: The altitude in question.
+z_0: The reference altitude.
+T_0: A temperature constant or reference temperature.

 \end{cases}
 $$